Equinoxtic/Vertics-TD-Simulator/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea/feature for this project
-title: ''
+title: 'Feature Request'
 labels: ''
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Describe the solution/feature you'd like**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen and what you want me to add for the project.
+Ex: I want [...]
+To be in the game!

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**Describe alternatives you've considered for problems** A clear and concise description of any alternative solutions or features you've considered for some of the problems in this project.
+Ex: This [...] is too [...]
+You should [...]!

 **Additional context**
 Add any other context or screenshots about the feature request here.